bsc-quantic/Tenet.jl/docs/src/manual/tensor-network.md

 This is completely fine, but it's not the design philosophy of Tenet.

 Instead, Tenet constructs abstractions layer by layer, starting from the most essential and adding more and more details for sofistification.
+Each layers consists of an _abstract type_, that defines the interface to be consumed, and a _concrete type_, that implements the interface.
+Layers build up by _concrete types_ inheriting from the parent abstract type and composing the parent concrete type.
+More information can be found in [Inheritance and Traits](@ref).
 The most essential of these layers in Tenet is the [`TensorNetwork`](@ref) type.

 ## The `TensorNetwork` type